it3xl/git-repo-sync/README.md

 FYI.
 Call _git-sync.sh_ over the bash as it is not tested for zsh.

+### Trade off
-### Trade off.
-Redo your Git-commit in case of a conflict
+#### Redo your Git-commit in case of a conflict

+**Codition**:

+- You run **git-repo-sync** rarely.
+I.e. there were no runs of it before pushing of your local commits to your remote Git-repository.
-Only if you and your teammate are working on the same branch but through different remote repositories.<br/>
+- You and your teammate are pushing changes to the same Git-branch but through different remote repositories.

-And you run **git-repo-sync** rarely.<br/>
-Let's say you both created Git-commits or Git-merge-commits.<br/>
+**Behavior of git-repo-sync**

+In this case **git-repo-sync** emulates Git-history rewrite behavior.

+**Your behavior**

+- Run **git-repo-sync** to synchronize both Git-remote-repositories.
+- If your Git-commit was deleted from a Git-remote-repo due to a conflict with another commit.<br/>
+-- Upload changes from your remote Git-repository to your local Git repository.
+-- Performe Git-merge of your changes with changes from remote repo.
+-- Performe pushing of your changes.
+- Run **git-repo-sync** to synchronize your changes with changes from another side Git-remote-repository.

+**Explanation**

-Then **git-repo-sync** should decide whose changes will be accepted and whose will be deleted on both remote repositories for this branch.
+The **git-repo-sync** should decide whose changes will be accepted and whose will be deleted on both remote repositories in the explaned above condition.<br/>
+If conflict exist then **git-repo-sync** will emulate Git-history-rewrite behavior.

 The **git-repo-sync** uses described below sync-strategies to decide.

-Let's imagine that exactly your commits were deleted by **git-repo-sync** in the remote Git-repositories in this case.<br/>
+Let's imagine that exactly your commits were deleted by **git-repo-sync** in your both remote Git-repositories in case of a conflict.<br/>
 Anyway, your commits will stay locally in your local Git-repository.<br/>
 Just update your local Git-repository.
 Make Git-rebase, merge, whatever.
 Do a Git-push again.